 With that said, just like women who look questionably pregnant, here are 10 things you should never say to or ask the blogger in your life:

-10 Blogging Myths (Crushed)
+10 Blogging Myths and Remote Life (Crushed)

 It must be nice not to work.
 Retirement at age 30 sounds good to me.
 I wish we could all do that.

 One day I will write a post about what my day looks like as a writer and blogger.
 It starts at 7:30 AM and ends around 10:30/11PM.
-My day is of course segmented with breaks for cooking, lunch, working out, and chores.
+My day is, of course, segmented with breaks for cooking, lunch, working out, and chores.
 The gist of my day is spending a few hours scheduling out social media for Instagram, Twitter, Pinterest, and Facebook Business.
 Tailwind alone–which is essential for blog traffic–takes me a few hours.

 Then, I usually spend a few hours engaging in FB blogging groups to share, promote, answer questions, and network.
 I’ll spend the rest of the morning and late afternoon writing blog posts, which of course involves researching keywords, evaluating SEO, slipping in affiliate links and products, linking my own relevant articles, and creating pins for Pinterest.
 The rest of my night is spent responding to my full inbox with requests to review and guest post.
 Bloggers want to join my group boards or have questions.